Maternal and Fetal Infections Overview

 such as acquired immune deficiency syndrome (AIDS).
 Depending on the specific illness

-and where you live, an infectious disease can spread in some or all of the following
+and where you live, an infectious disease can spread in some or all these ways:

 Sexual transmission.
 Transmission through sexual contact, including intercourse.